“Gabe, our fatal flaw is that we don’t need each other.” While the words were harsh, his wife’s voice was matter-of-fact.

 As the hours passed, his hands stiff and his eyes growing tired, Gabe cleaned up the workbench, leaving the half-done truck for his father to finish and add to his charity drive shipment.
 He left the woodshop and returned to the deck of the guest house.

-He had to admit, the endless cacophony of sensory onslaught he’d endured in the aftermath of the two big fires had begun to dull just a bit as the days passed–during the daylight hours at least.
+He had to admit, the endless cacophony of sensory onslaught he’d endured in the aftermath of the fire had begun to dull just a bit as the days passed–during the daylight hours at least.
 His parents and sister had welcomed him with open arms, asking few questions, although Tally seemed to think sisters were entitled to questions—and answers.
 She, her husband Sebastian, and their two toddler boys lived just down the beach and were part owners of the family B&B, as was Gabe.
 Tally and Bas worked there full-time, toting the boys with them.
 Gabe grinned, thinking of his nephews tumbling about like puppies.
 His grin faded as he realized he couldn’t stay.
-As much as he loved fishing with his Dad, helping Bas with this and that about the property, not to mention his mother and sister’s fussing over him, he just couldn’t stay.
+As much as he loved fishing with his Dad, helping Bas with this and that about the property–not to mention his mother and sister’s fussing over him–he just couldn’t stay.
 Why that was or what he would do next, he had no idea, he just knew he couldn’t stay here.

 As he lay on the deck, looking up at the fading stars, dawn brushed the horizon, turning the sky above the sea blue and lavender, Gabe was no closer to a solution as to where to go, what to do.
 All he knew was it had to be soon.
 He had to move on.